zhehaowang/zhehao.me/book-notes/emcpp/it23-30-rvalue-references-move-semantics-perfect-forwarding.md

                        // Widget&& (i.e., an rvalue reference)
 ```

-Universal reference must precisely be T&&, can't even be the likes of const T&& or vector<T>&&; and type deduction has to happen.
+Universal reference must precisely be `T&&`, can't even be the likes of `const T&&` or `vector<T>&&;` and type deduction has to happen.
 Consider this:
 ```cpp
 template<class T, class Allocator = allocator<T>>  // from C++
 class vector {                                     // Standards